aws-samples/amazon-lookout-for-equipment-demo-app/docs/source/login.rst

 .. image:: images/login-without-signup.png

 .. note::
-    If you administrator allowed in-app creation of new users, you will have a second tab where you will be able to create a new user on a self-serve basis.
+    If your administrator allowed in-app creation of new users, you will have a second tab where you will be able to create a new user on a self-serve basis.